Gluing Formulas for Volume Forms on Representation Varieties of Surfaces: The Representation Variety of Surfaces

-The variety of characters is an algebraic affine set defined by its ring of polynomial functions, as the ring of functions on $R(\pi_1(\Sigma_{g,n}),G)$ invariant by conjugation.
+The variety of characters is an affine algebraic set defined by its ring of polynomial functions, as the ring of functions on $R(\pi_1(\Sigma_{g,n}),G)$ invariant by conjugation.
 More precisely, the variety of characters is

 The projection $R(\pi_1(\Sigma_{g,n}),G) \rightarrow X(\pi_1(\Sigma_{g,n}),G)$ factors through a surjective map

 and thus, for good representations we have : \begin{proposition} The natural map restricts to an injection $\mathcal{R}^g(\pi_1(\Sigma_{g,n}),G) \hookrightarrow X(\pi_1(\Sigma_{g,n}),G)$ whose image is a Zariski open subset and a smooth complex manifold. \end{proposition} For the proof of Proposition \ref{prp1}, we refer to \cite[Section 1]{DJJM}, \cite[Proposition 3.8]{PEN} and \cite{GLD}.